connorhaigh/JavaVPK/README.md

 Planned support:

-- Support for the preload data in the header
+- Support for earlier archives (although not really crucial)
-- Multi-chunk archives